Raigyo/summary-portfolio/README.md

 September 2020

-> 🔨  This is a summary of my Github
+> 🔨  This is a summary of my Github and all my repositories.
+Soon a link to my Portfolio (WIP).

 * * *

 ![Avatar Github](_readme-img/avatar.png)

 ## Repositories: personnal trainings and projects, Becode training